Torment: Tides of Numenera Review

 Simply Put

 The rich narrative and quest design in Torment: Tides of Numenera makes it a suitable spiritual successor to Planescape: Torment.
-Along with the tidal system, and the different conversation options, there is plenty of reasons for multiple playthroughs.
+Along with the tidal system and the different conversation options, there are plenty of reasons for multiple playthroughs.
 You can find yourself spending countless hours reading lore and chatting with companions and random townsfolk.

 More Reviews on SelectButton